mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Test Rate (%)** | 100% | 0% | 0% |
 | **Pass Rate (%)** | 64%  | 0% | 0% |

-### For Authentication Devices using MOSIP's Real SBI (Only Finger)
+### For Authentication Devices using MOSIP's real SBI (only finger)
-The MOSIP’s real SBI has been tested for compliance with the specification for iris, face and fingerprint devices.
+The MOSIP’s real SBI has been tested for compliance with the specifications for iris, face and fingerprint devices.

 |**Scenarios**| **Finger** | **Iris** | **Face** |
 |-------------|------------|----------|----------|